Pasir Gudang: History

 The name Pasir Gudang originated from the existence of a sand mine at Kampung Ulu.
 Sand or 'pasir' in Malay are dug and stocked in sand pits/stores or 'gudang' in Malay, to be exported to Singapore, hence the name 'Pasir Gudang'.

 The surrounding areas further inland were developed in the mid-19th century by Chinese travellers of the Teochew clan.
 Issuance of the 'river deed' by the Sultan of Johore allowed them to develop the Kangkar Masai, Kangkar Plentong and Kangkar Lunchu areas under riverheads known as 'kangchus'.
 It was on these riverbeds that they cultivated catechu and black pepper.
 Falling catechu and black pepper prices forced some estate owners to cultivate pineapples.

 The introduction of rubber into Malaysia in the early 20th century resulted in the opening of big estates by the British and Singaporean cultivators.
 Up till 1916, six estates covering an area of 15,000 acres (61 km2) were opened in the Mukim of Plentong.
 In 1916, Kampung Pasir Gudang became the centre for Police, Customs and opium-control besides being a centre for the 'penghulu' of the Mukim of Pasir Gudang.
 The formation of estates had also resulted in influx of labourers from China and India.

 The Japanese occupation during the Second World War and guerrilla movements after the war did not have much effect on the agricultural activities here.
 Under the Emergency Law in the 1950s, new villages were set up at Plentong, Masai, Johor and Pasir Gudang.
 The estate labourers were either placed in these new villages or at guarded estate barracks.

 Land schemes under the FELDA scheme were founded in Ban Foo, Plentong Baru and Felda Cahaya Baru after 1969.
-To further develop Johor, the State Government further took the estate lands to be converted into industrial and housing areas to the develop Pasir Gudang into an industrial area.
+To further develop Johor, the State Government further took the estate lands in Pasir Gudang to be converted into industrial and housing areas.